Port Waikato (electorate)

 Port Waikato is a New Zealand parliamentary electorate which existed for four parliamentary terms from 1996 to 2008, and was recreated by the 2019/20 electoral redistribution ahead of the 2020 election.
-It was held by Bill Birch for one term, and by Paul Hutchison for the following three terms; both were members of the National Party.
+It was held by Bill Birch for one term, and by Paul Hutchison for the following three terms.
+From 2020, it was held by Andrew Bayly.
+All of these were members of the National Party.

+During the campaign for the 2023 general election, the ACT Party candidate died.
+Only a poll for the party vote was held during this election; the electorate vote was determined in the 2023 Port Waikato by-election.